-In addition, the practice period should include a minimum of 3 hours reflection on casework
+In addition, the practice period should include a minimum of 3 hours reflection on casework.

 It is recognised that individuals will enter this field of practice with varying degrees of confidence in either mediation skills, contextual knowledge or both.
-Therefore, after training a Personal Development Plan should be drawn up between the newly trained SEND Mediator and their PPC, mentor or SMP, which takes account of their current strengths and areas for development.
+Therefore, after training a Personal

+Development Plan should be drawn up between the newly trained SEND Mediator and their PPC, mentor or SMP, which takes account of their current strengths and areas for development.
 The Plan should aim to support the mediator to take appropriate steps to arrive at a point where they can apply for registration.
+It should be filled in and submitted together with their application to be on the register.